lewisfish/data_cube_viewer/readme.md

 open(unit, file = file_name, access='direct', form='unformatted', recl=record_length)

 Currently can view Fluence and Avgerage fluence per layer from x, y, and z planes.
 Also can view Average Fluence per layer and boreholes at any position.
+Can save plots of average fluence and gifs of slices.

 ![Screenshot]
 (https://github.com/lewisfish/data_cube_viewer/blob/master/Screenshot.png)